Privacy Policy

 Your rights

-You have the right to receive information about the origin, recipient and purpose of your stored personal data at any time and free of charge.
-You also have the right to object, to data portability and to lodge a complaint with the relevant supervisory authority.
-Furthermore, you can request the correction, blocking, deletion and, under certain circumstances, the restriction of the processing of your personal data.
+You have the right to obtain information about the origin, recipient, and purpose of your stored personal data at any time and free of charge.
+You also have the right to object, the right to data portability, and the right to lodge a complaint with the competent supervisory authority.
+Furthermore, you may request the correction, blocking, deletion, and, under certain circumstances, the restriction of the processing of your personal data.

 Social networks in detail